ChristosMonogios/Word-Cloud/README.md

 # Word-Cloud
 This repository contains a web application which creates and presents random sized [word clouds](https://en.wikipedia.org/wiki/Tag_cloud) and their meta information.
 The size and the color of a word varies based on the popularity of the word.

+You can find the application online hosted on heroku: http://customwordcloud.herokuapp.com/.
+During the first request the page is going to load slower since the heroku dyno sleeps after a while of inactivity.
+The online version uses MongoDB as database.
+Continue reading and you will see why I mention that.

+The page passes the W3 validation tests with no errors: https://validator.w3.org/nu/?doc=http%3A%2F%2Fcustomwordcloud.herokuapp.com%2F

 ## Technologies used
 - IDE: Visual Studio code
 - Backend: Node v4.2.6 with Express